 My research interests are in the fields of micro development and econometrics, with a focus on Sub-Saharan Africa (Kenya, Rwanda and Sierra Leone for now).
-My main areas of interest are agriculture (mostly technology adoption) and mobile money or more generally financial access (including credit markets and insurance).
+My main areas of interest are:

 “Selection and Comparative Advantage in Technology Adoption”, Econometrica., 79 (1), pp. 159-209, January 2011.